ispfx/meter-js/README.md

 ### Building Your Own Web Part

-This solution is intended to accompany [Introduction to SharePoint Framework](https://sharepointfx.io/), an online educational course to help you learn modern SharePoint Framework development techniques.
+This solution is intended to accompany [Introduction to SharePoint Framework](https://sharepointfx.io/), an online educational course that helps you to learn modern SharePoint Framework development techniques.
 Learn how to build your own meter web part by following the lessons found at [sharepointfx.io](https://sharepointfx.io/).

 ### Getting Started